Some links in this post may be affiliate links

 Do not feed in fall and winter as growth is minimal at this time and feeding at this time can cause fertilizer burn and eventual death of the plant.

 String of Lemons Plant has a small root system so frequent repotting is not necessary.
-Repot at the beginning of the growing season only when it becomes crowded in its current pot.
+Repot at the beginning of the growing season, only when it becomes crowded in its current pot.

-Pruning String of Lemons Plant involves removal of any dead leaves or stems to keep the plant neat and also reduce pest and disease infestations.
+Pruning String of Teardrops Plant involves removal of any dead leaves or stems to keep the plant neat and also reduce pest and disease infestations.
 Trim the stems if they become too long or straggly to rejuvenate growth.

 Cold water: Water the plant with water that is at room temperature to avoid shocking this tropical plant.